tt219493/ESM-Secondary-Prediction/README.md

   * I believe this can result in the biggest improvement and will be easier to implement due to my new package [`ids-to-dssp`](https://github.com/tt219493/ids-to-dssp)
 * Since memory and speed of training was a limitation, the smallest pre-trained ESM model was used, so using a bigger model with more layers and parameters could improve results.
 * More extensive hyperparameter searching could also result in better results.
-* Improving on model architecture / pipeline can also result in improvements but the first three points are easier to implement and might yield better results.
+* Improving on model architecture / pipeline can also result in improvements by using similar models to those tested before.

 Notebook Summary
 ---